lark-max/DSAM/README.md

 ## Instruction

-The package has several built-in data splitting algorithms, such as SOMPLEX, MDUPLEX, SBSS-P, etc. These algorithms are encapsulated and used by the user only by calling the function `dataSplit`.
+The package has several built-in data splitting algorithms, such as SOMPLEX, MDUPLEX, SBSS.P, etc. These algorithms are encapsulated and used by the user only by calling the function `dataSplit`.
 Specific call formats such as: